Oracle (ORCL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Oracle Historical Price

-According to the latest data gathered on Oracle live price page, the current price of Oracle is 0.00308356USD.
-The circulating supply of Oracle(ORCL) is 21.00M ORCL , giving it a market capitalization of $64.76K.
+According to the latest data gathered on Oracle live price page, the current price of Oracle is 0.00319843USD.
+The circulating supply of Oracle(ORCL) is 21.00M ORCL , giving it a market capitalization of $67.17K.

 The Oracle Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ORCL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.